Arequipa Pottery: Pottery

 Most of the clay used by the pottery was dug locally by boys who did the heavy work.
 The patients spent a limited number of hours per day finishing and decorating the pots.

-Production was directed by a succession of well-known ceramists: Frederick Hurten Rhead, Albert Solon, and Fred Wilde, who were responsible for the shapes of the ware, thus resulting in dramatic variations in style.
+Production was directed by a succession of ceramists: Frederick Hurten Rhead, Albert Solon, and Fred Wilde.
+All three were from the UK and showed interest in teaching ceramics.
+As pottery designers, they had their own ideas with staff turnover resulting in dramatic variations in style.
 The patients added surface decorations, either in the form of designs painted on the surface or patterns carved into the damp clay.

-Rhead, who headed the pottery from 1911 until 1913, trained as a potter in England.
+Rhead, who headed the pottery from 1911 until 1913, trained as a potter in Staffordshire.
 Prior to moving to California, he had worked for Edward Gardner Lewis at University City, Missouri where his activities included running a pottery correspondence course.
 Rhead introduced slip trailing, a technique which became the signature form of decoration of Arequipa pottery.
 The most common design under Rhead's tenure was a band of stylized ivy leaves.

-While Rhead's artistic talent was not in doubt, the management of the sanatorium were not happy with his approach to the pottery as a business.

-In July 1913 Rhead was replaced as director of the pottery by Albert Solon, who implemented cuts in running costs.
-Solon, like Rhead, was born in Staffordshire, England.
-Solon's brother Camille came to join him the following year.
+The management of the sanatorium became unhappy with his approach to the pottery as a business.
+After he had gone, there was some criticism of the pots being produced, but Rhead's artistic talent does not appear to have really been questioned, the problem was the business model.
+In July 1913 Rhead was replaced as director of the pottery by Albert Solon, Solon, like Rhead, was from Staffordshire where Rhead's father had served his apprenticeship under Solon's father.
+Solon implemented cuts in running costs, but found a place for his brother Camille, a talented artist who had studied at the Slade School of Fine Art.

 In 1915, at the Panama–Pacific International Exposition in San Francisco, the Arequipa Tuberculosis Sanatorium exhibited its ceramic works in the fair's Palace of Education, where discharged patients demonstrated pottery-making and sold examples of the product.

+Albert Solon left in 1916 to take up a position at San Jose Normal School.
+Arequipa's 1916 Annual Report referred to the appointment of his successor.
+"In Mr. Wilde we shall have not only a skilled technician and experienced potter but a man who comes to us largely because of his interest in our peculiar problem of supplying a remunerative and educational occupation for convalescent girls."

-The Arequipa pottery ceased operation in 1918.
+Wilde expanded the range of tiles produced.
+However, wartime conditions created problems for the Arequipa pottery which ceased operation in 1918.
+It was revived for a few years before closing definitively.

 As TB came under the control of antibiotic treatment, the sanatorium was converted to a hospital.
 Standards of care kept changing, and there was little need for it.